BeAPI/bea-content-sync-fusion/README.md

 ### 3.9.7

-* Added : Add the cast for the arguments of the method
+* Added: Add the cast for the arguments of the method

 ### 3.9.6

-* Fixed : fix a bug by ensure "post_name" is set with wp_post_update() instead wp_publish_post()
+* Fixed: fix a bug by ensure "post_name" is set with wp_post_update() instead wp_publish_post()
-* Added : object cache on relations
+* Added: object cache on relations

 ### 3.9.5

-* Fixed : #136 When post does not exists on filter bea_csf.server.xxxx.merge
+* Fixed: #136 When post does not exists on filter bea_csf.server.xxxx.merge
 * Updating composer.json allowed plugin

 ### 3.9.4

-* Fixed : Change the return type of `attachment_fields_to_edit` to array to match the filter type attended
+* Fixed: Change the return type of `attachment_fields_to_edit` to array to match the filter type attended
-* Added : Add the minimum WordPress version to plugin header
+* Added: Add the minimum WordPress version to plugin header

 ### 3.9.3

-* Fixed : Correction of the syntax for the creation of the relations table.
+* Fixed: Correction of the syntax for the creation of the relations table.
 (Missing commas)

 ### 3.9.2

-* Feature : Added synchronisation of Gutenberg ACF blocks
+* Feature: Added synchronisation of Gutenberg ACF blocks
 * Fixed: Remove double all on admin widget

 ### 3.9.1